Tencent-RTC/WTN-Demos/README.md

 2, Change your own `sdkappid` and `secret` in `server/config.ts`.

-*** note that WTN is not for public for now, you should contact me to add your sdkappid to white list  ***
+***Note that WTN is not for public for now, you should contact me to add your sdkappid to white list***

 3, Run the server.